MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-walkthrough-developing-sales-rep-rolecenter-business-central-tablet-client.md

     }
 }
 ```
+For more information about the specifics of Role Center structure and design, see [Designing Role Centers](devenv-designing-role-centers.md).

  Simon now wants to test the Sales Rep Role Center that he created, and for testing purposes he uses a browser window.
 He enters a URL that specifically opens the page 50006 from tablet.aspx.
 His URL now resembles this: *https://MyBCWeb:8080/[!INCLUDE[serverinstance](includes/serverinstance.md)]/tablet.aspx?page=50006*.
 For more information, see [Opening the Business Central Tablet or Phone Client from a Browser](devenv-Opening-Business-Central-Tablet-or-Phone-Client-from-Browser.md).